HartChrisT/Covid_Comorbidities/README.md

 	 - Circle: Aung, Chris
  - A slack channel has been established to share links and other ideas that come up between working sessions

+**Database Construction**

+ Our team will use the pandas library to clean and transform our data and export that data into csv files.
+We will make sure all of the data types are accurate, drop null values, etc. Then we will create a schema/flow chart with the appropriate primary and secondary keys as well as their respective data types, and any connections that can be made between csv files will become apparent.
+We will then import the clean csv files into SQL for easy querries and analysis.
+Aditional tables may be created with the SQL querry tool depending on what needs to be analyzed.